GNS3/gns3-legacy/src/GNS3/Dynagen/README.txt

 * FS#217 - fixed the connect method for switches.
 Only effected 3rd party developers using the library, Dynagen does not use these methods.
 * FS#211 - Dynagen crash when specifying invalid port
 * 7200 instances now default to using a C7200-IO-2FE in slot 0 rather than a C7200-IO-FE.
 You can override this behaviour by specifying "slot0=PA-C7200-IO-FE".
-* pemuwrapper support, big thanks to Thomas Pani
-* confDynagen merge, done by Pavel Skovajsa
-* ATM bridge support
+* Support for ATM to Ethernet bridge introduced in Dynamips 0.2.8-RC2.
+Provision using ATMBR.
-* idlemax issue fixed
+* idlemax issue fixed (see http://7200emu.hacki.at/viewtopic.php?p=13676)

 Version 0.10.1